Philip J. Hilts

 REPORTER AND PHOTOGRAPHER, THE VIRGINIA SENTINEL, 1969.
 As a general assignment reporter and photographer, wrote news and features in Northern Virginia for this suburban weekly paper.

-1992 Publisher’s Award, New York Times, for breaking the story of breast
+1992 PUBLISHER’S AWARD, NEW YORK TIMES for breaking the story of breast

 implants, experimentation on women and the deceit in the cosmetic device industry.

-National Book Award Finalist, 1982 for Scientific Temperaments
+1982 NATIONAL BOOK AWARD FINALIST for Scientific Temperaments

 Board of Directors, Howard Simons Foundation for Native American Journalism.